THIS TRIP IS NOW FULL!

 Comprehensive personal travel insurance is required for this trip.
 We will also ask you to fill out a disclaimer before you begin your adventure.
 You must follow the instructions of your guides at all times.

-When you book you must notify us of any medical condition, medical history, or medications that you are on.
+Before the trip you must notify us of any medical condition, medical history, or medications that you are on.
 In particular, asthma, diabetes, heart conditions, allergies to wasp/ bee stings and food allergies.
+We will send you a confidential online form to complete prior to the trek.

 With any outdoor activity, there is an element of risk.
 Primal Adventures operates in remote and mountainous areas.
 Risks in undertaking this activity could include hypothermia due to adverse weather conditions, personal injury, or property damage from hiking over rugged and uneven terrain.